 He takes a deep breath and continues.
 "In the years that have passed, we have put the pieces of our lives back together and slowly learned to live again in this strange new world, without our mothers, without our fathers, without our brothers and sisters, the friends and family that we held so dear, that we lost so tragically that day.
 It has been hard, and there have been many times that we have been lost and alone and afraid, angry and grief-stricken and hating not only the rest of the world, but also hating God for taking them from us so soon, without allowing us to say goodbye to them.
 But even though they are gone from this Earth, they are with us still, living on in our hearts, our minds, our memories, and it's there that they will remain forever, for no one, not even a madman with a vendetta against the United States, can take that away from any of us, it is our treasure and our joy and our love that will never be forgotten.

-And as applause and cheers erupts from the crowd, the lanky young man steps down from the podium, flashing me and Jim a grin.
+And as applause and cheers erupts from the crowd, the lanky young man steps down from the podium, flashing a grin at Jim and me.

 For he is our grandson, and we're mighty damned proud of him.